aknot242/f5xc-lab-mcn-practical/labapp/app/markdown/welcome.md

 ### **Customer Edge**

-The CE in the UDF deployment will registered with the <strong><a href="https://f5-xc-lab-mcn.console.ves.volterra.io/" target="_blank">lab tenant</a></strong>.
+The CE in the UDF deployment will register with the <strong><a href="https://f5-xc-lab-mcn.console.ves.volterra.io/" target="_blank">lab tenant</a></strong>.
 CEs on first launch update software and, often, their OS.
 This can take ~20 min from when the CE is booted.

-This lab app includes an indicator of the CE's site name and status in the navigation pane (👀 look to the left).
+When the CE is ready, the indicator in the navigation pane (👀 look to the left) will show green.
-The **site name** is needed when configuring the load balancer's <strong>advertise policy</strong>.
+Use the indicator to find the CE <strong>site name</strong> needed for configuring the load balancer's advertise policy.

 <div style="height:25px"></div>